 I decided it was time to transition to plain Greek yogurt and sweeten it myself to control the amount of sugar I was consuming.
 Now, if you have ever had plain Greek yogurt it is a STARK wake-up call to flavored yogurt.
 Based on my own trial and error, I recommend not going cold-turkey and instead making it a transition to plain Greek yogurt.
 How?
 Choose a juicy fruit and add a dash of pure maple syrup or honey.

 - Choose a creamy plain Greek yogurt.
 My favorites are Fage and Trader Joe’s brand, they are not watery or grainy and are always thick, smooth, and creamy.
+If you just cannot get used to the bitterness of the plain 0% Greek yogurt, start with plain 2% Greek yogurt, as it is usually a little sweeter and creamier.
 To test this low sugar snack idea, or to make it easy on-the-go, feel free to purchase the single-serve options.
 I prefer to buy the tubs since it is most cost-effective (especially at Costco), but that is a personal preference.

 - Choose a juicy fruit.
 You need a fruit that is sweet enough and juicy enough to help mask the bitterness of plain Greek yogurt.
 Juicy fruits to add to your yogurt include orange slices, very ripe blackberries, very ripe strawberries, grapefruit slices, ripe peaches, and purple grapes.
 My two favorites are orange slices, the juice from the orange makes it all blend beautifully with perfect sweetness, and purple grapes.
 I know, grapes sound weird.
 And you don’t believe it.
 But I am telling you— grapes in plain Greek yogurt is a delicious combination that you have to try, just make sure every bite of yogurt has a grape in it too.
 I dare you to try it!
 With orange slices and/or grapes, no extra sugar (maple syrup or honey) is needed, as they are both juicy and sweet enough.